JoshMU1020/Reminiscence/README.md

 This project was inspired by our team's CMPSC 472 Operating Systems course.
 We were tasked as our final project, to create a software application that would provide happiness to the elderly.
 The contents of this repository are the result of our interpretation of this prompt.

+## **Project Objectives**

+*Insert Objectives of the project*

 ## **Project Overview:**
 Reminiscence is an application aimed at providing the elderly with a way to organize data related to their past memories.
 The software is designed to be a scrapbook-like application that would allow users to create notes and upload images to the software which can then be organized into a collage that is then saved to a scroll view of those collages.
 The application can be used to store, organize, retrieve, and display memories in the form of photos and notes.
 The software will showcase a friendly user interface for accessing these operations while utilizing our course-related concepts to ensure smooth management of the functions required to manipulate this memory data.
-Concepts like threading ~~TAKE OUT LATER IF NOT IMLEMENTED~~ and process synchronization can be used to ensure smooth transitions from data like photo scrolling.
-Other concepts related to file management can be used in managing stored data for quick retrieval.
+Concepts like those related to file management can be used in managing stored data for quick retrieval.
 All together, Reminiscence will be able to provide the elderly with a way to construct a virtual scrapbook to create a personalized journey through their past memories.

 ## **Software Features:**